-Rachel Zabinski '08 is Executive Director, Connectivity Communications at Comcast.
+Rachel Zabinski '08 is executive director for Connectivity Communications at Comcast.

-Stevland Wilson ’00 is VP of Post Production at Monumental Sports and Entertainment, founder and CEO of Landmind Productions, and the immediate past chair of the Herbert School’s Dean’s Advisory Board.
+Stevland Wilson ’00 is vice president of post production at Monumental Sports and Entertainment, founder and CEO of Landmind Productions, and the immediate past chair of the Herbert School’s Dean’s Advisory Board.

-Christine Lubrano ’96 is SVP for creative writing operations at WWE.
+Christine Lubrano ’96 is senior vice president for creative writing operations at WWE.
 Previously, Christine was SVP for original programming at IFC, where she was integral to the success of Portlandia and was the lead creative force behind Documentary Now!, a mockumentary television series.